Geiger Key

 Geiger Key is an island in the lower Florida Keys about 5 mi east of Key West.

 It is located to the south of, and bridged to, Big Coppitt Key via Boca Chica Road (County Road 941) at about mile marker 11 on U.S. 1 (or the Overseas Highway).
-It has the small trailer park community of Tamarac, Geiger Key Pub & Grill and Geiger Key Marina.
 It is part of the census-designated place of Big Coppitt Key, Florida.

+Best known today for its low profile clothing optional beaches.
+It also contains the trailer park community of Tamarac, Geiger Key Pub & Grill and Geiger Key Marina.

+Henry Huling Geiger

 It was named after Henry Huling Geiger, an early Keys settler, who had obtained land on the Key in 1843 under the "Armed Occupation Act of 1842".
 (Permit Number 127, dated July 19, 1843).
-He also owned property in the city of Key West (Key West land records, 1847-1864).
+He also owned property in the city of Key West (Key West land records, 1847–1864).

 Henry Geiger was the son of John Geiger of Pennsylvania and Catherine Huling of Maryland, who had emigrated to St. Augustine in Spanish Florida in 1805.
 (St. Augustine Cathedral records).

 From John Viele's The Florida Keys: A History of the Pioneers: "A. D. Bache, in the notes for his Coast Survey conducted in 1861 says of the Key: 'Geiger's Key is 2 miles [3.2 km] long and 1 mile [1.6 km] wide.
 It was in good cultivation in 1855 [the time of his visit], and was then inhabited by an industrious German, from whom it derived its name'"... referring to Henry Huling Geiger.
 Henry expanded his holdings in the area (Boca Chica) through purchase of an adjacent plantation owned by Adolf Santini in 1867.

 The same reference, and Federal Census Records, also indicate that Henry was a planter/farmer, woodcutter, and tanner, and that he was assisted by a free black gentleman, Robert Allen, at least two other single men, and at least one slave.